ViktoriiaOstrojinskaya/goit-markup-hw-08/README.md

-A website has been created with a responsive layout.
+A website has been created with a responsive layout